DFE-Digital/bat-design-history/app/posts/register-trainee-teachers/2020-11-27-beta-prototype-research-round-3.md

 ### Sign in

-There's an immediate brand recognition of BAT and the request to cross-link between the services (e.g. create a landing page/hub at sign in from which they can get into Manage, Publish or Register).
+There’s an immediate brand recognition with the services we offer and the request to cross-link between those services (e.g. create a landing page/hub at sign in from which they can get into Manage, Publish or Register).
 This coherence adds to our users’ confidence in our service.

 >“I like the continuity between the systems.
 At the moment all the systems I’m using are completely different to each other, they’re asking for different information.
 Whereas this is using all the same terms, all the same language, it’s a lot easier to find things.
 Even down to how it’s structured and formatted on the page it’s easier to see what you’re looking for.
 Definitely prefer this once it’s all set up.”